 Notwithstanding the limitations imposed by the distance to emergency support, the community is essentially regarded as having the capacity to effectively respond to most situations from within its own resources.
-The community values in the area engender a significant degree of self-reliance, which brings stability, foundation and sustainability.
+The community values in the area engender a significant degree of self-reliance, which brings stability, foundation, and sustainability.

-There is a solid base of emergency service response capacity, with Queensland Police Service, Queensland Fire and Rescue Service.
-Both urban and rural, Queensland Ambulance Service and State Emergency Service volunteers.
+There is a solid base of emergency service response capacity, with Queensland Police Service and the Queensland Fire Department, both urban and rural, Queensland Ambulance Service and State Emergency Service volunteers.